-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently Total first-time, first-year (freshman) men who applied 2,837

-Total full-time, first-time, first-year (freshman) women who enrolled 752 Total part-time, first-time, first-year (freshman) women who enrolled 5
+C. FIRST-T IME, FIRST- YEAR (FRES SHMAN) ADM IISSION Applications C1 First-time, first-year, (freshmer year students who applied, we e admitted, and enrolled (full- or p part-time) in Fall 2014.
+Include early decision, early action, an Applicants should include only • • for admission (i.e., who comple eted actionable a pplications) and v who have been no otified of one of the following actions: admission withdrawn (by applicant or inst who were subsequently offered applicants shou lid include wait-li sted students C1 Total first-time, first-year (freshm an) men who appli ied 2613 C1 Total first-time, first-year (freshm an) women who ap oplied 3571 C1 Total first-time, first-year (freshm an) men who were admitted 1776 C1 Total first-time, first-year (freshm 2473